-Secondly, Since moving to Ogden, our desire to be a good neighbor and positively influence this community has grown.
-One organization we see making a daily, reliable and quiet difference is The House Cafe.
-They fund an after school program with their non-profit coffee shop and are currently working on building an early childhood education center to support the folks of Ogden.
-For now, we'll be donating a portion of our quarterly profits to them.
+Also, since moving locations our desire to be good neighbors in our local community has increased.
+One local business that is making a steady and quiet difference is The House Café.
+They fund an after-school program with their non-profit coffee shop and are currently working on building an early childhood development center in Ogden.
+For now, a portion of our quarterly profits will go to their cause.

 ✊🏿 ❤️ ✊🏽 🏳️🌈 ✊🏾 🌍 ✊🏻

 June 2020 - Victory Fund